Hagoo21/ELEC475_Lab2/README.md

    - SnoutNet-V.txt (VGG16-based variant)
    - SnoutNet-Ensemble.txt (Ensemble model)

+4. Make sure to add the images folder with the pet noses to this directory: oxford-iiit-per-noses/images-original

 No Configuration Changes Needed:
 Just make sure to run all commands from the project root directory.